Icinga/icingaweb2-module-vspheredb/README.md

 * provides **Reports**, helping to track down anomalies or configuration errors
 * replicates the most interesting parts of your **Event- and Alarm History**

-We currently support all VMware versions from 5.5 to 7.0, and did I mention that all this is 100% free Open Source Software?
+We support all vSphere versions which are officially supported by VMware, and did I mention that all this is 100% free Open Source Software?
 Finally convinced?
 Then let's [get started](doc/01-Installation.md)!

 When **Upgrading** please read our [Changelog](doc/84-Changelog.md).